abugasavio/AnalyticsEdge/README.md

 - lty = 4: Alternate between dashes and dots
 - lty = 5: Long-dashed

+## (Using `tapply()` to get proportions)[https://courses.edx.org/courses/course-v1:MITx+15.071x_3+1T2016/discussion/forum/78e20dc705de4a87986c2bcd1321b23a/threads/5712a71bdb70a905a80000e7]

+Here `tapply()` takes three parameters.
+The (the 3rd parameter in tapply) is applied to the first parameter of tapply (the argument of the function).
+The second parameter of tapply provides the grouping/categorization.
+So in order to calculate a proportion with tapply and the mean function as 3rd parameter, the 1st parameter must be a boolean (0 or 1), for instance the result of a comparison.

 ## Frequency tables

 How many cars from the R built-in dataset mtcars have 4 gears?